dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

    1. An economic miracle accessible to anyone with a mobile device.
    1. Bitcoin is just another Investment Bubble
    1. An encouragement to take risks
-   1. Bitcoins "true" value cannot be determined using traditional financial analytical techniques.
+   1. A financial asset whoes "true" value cannot be determined using traditional financial analytical techniques.
+Cryptocurrencies don't have any real precedent from which to establish benchmarks.
+That makes them hard to value.
+   1. A technology which can cause a monumental shift in the way we view economies.
+   1. An easy way to move wealth across international borders.
 1. Tokenomics & Cryptonomics
 1. Bitcoin has only two proven use cases after eight years: criminal activity and speculation
 1. Bitcoin is not just an emerging asset class/currency, but a philosophical tool that helps early adopters to live incrementally further outside the scope of the State.